 Arizona State University Campus

-Arizona State University campus shares 4 major spaces in the USA.
-The campuses of Arizona State University are named as Downtown Phoenix, Tempe, Polytechnic, and West Valley.
-ASU Tempe campus offers students a first-rate laboratory experience.
+Arizona State University campus shares 4 major spaces in the USA and are named as Downtown Phoenix, Tempe, Polytechnic, and West Valley.
+The Tempe campus is the main campus and also the largest among all the campuses of ASU.

 - There are over 400 research opportunities available for you to work with your faculty on campus.